 From the time of her teenaged Bollywood debut in Anjana Safar to Super Nani, Rekha has loomed super large in the national consciousness.
 In some sense she is a worthy throwback, or an inheritor if you choose to see it that way, to the classic heroines of the yore like Madhubala and Meena Kumari.
 Dreadfully, with the latter, she has much in common.
 For both, superstardom came at a great personal cost.
 Love, relationships and domestic bliss were hard to come by.
 Men were at once their raison d’etre and nemesis.

-A new biography, Rekha: The Untold Story by Yasser Usman, attempts to shine light on an extraordinary personality though it takes the familiar route that kept gossip and fan magazines of a certain era in circulation – Rekha’s salacious personal life.
+On her 63rd birthday, we take a look at her biography, Rekha: The Untold Story, written by Yasser Usman, which attempts to bring forth the extraordinary personality though it takes the familiar route that kept gossip and fan magazines of a certain era in circulation – Rekha’s salacious personal life.

 Like Meena, Rekha had a difficult childhood.
 While Meena’s abba left her in an orphanage only to return and find ants crawling all over the baby’s body, Rekha’s father, the great Gemini Ganesan’s gift to Rekha was far worse – the lifelong curse of being Gemini Ganesan’s illegitimate daughter.
 Rekha’s need of and protection from men throughout her life can be seen through the illegitimacy prism.

 As if the childhood baggage wasn’t enough, Rekha’s personal life as a star became a ground on which many a battleground was fought.
 Ironically, the ravishing beauty or diva as we know her today wasn’t recognised as one in her early years.
 Shashi Kapoor was compelled to call her “dark, plump and gauche” and wondered if she was “ever going to make it.”